Jacki-O: Music career

-In 2002, Jacki teamed up with Poe Boy Entertainment to obtain a recording contract; in the process, she helped established the Poe Boy brand with her first mixtape, entitled The Official Bootlegg.
-It went on to sell over 470,000 copies and was downloaded over 250,000 times.
-Subsequently, she released her first music video, "Nookie", which became her biggest hit to date.
+In 2002, Jacki teamed up with Poe Boy Entertainment to obtain a recording contract; in the process, she released helped established Poe Boy first mixtape, entitled The Official Bootleg.
+It went on to sell over 70,000 copies and was downloaded over 200,000 times.
+In 2003 she released her first music video, "Nookie", which became her biggest hit to date.

-In 2008, Jacki-O revealed to Hip Hop Weekly that she was forced to have sex with a Poe Boy Entertainment executive to receive a $10,000 advance that she was previously promised.
-After the interview garnered negative comments, Jacki-O explained that she was not proud of what occurred, but wanted to come forward about abuse she endured in the industry.
-She said, "I'm very talented and my music speaks for itself.
-I don't have to have sex to get to where I need to be at.
-The authority that I was under … I was being abused by the authority."

-In 2004, Jacki-O was signed to TVT Records, whereupon she released another music video, "Fine", (featuring the Ying Yang Twins), as well as two more singles, "Slow Down" and "Sugar Walls".
-Her debut album, Poe Little Rich Girl, was released October 26, 2004, selling 90,345 in its first week.
+In early 2004, Jacki-O was dropped from Warner Bros and later signed to TVT Records, whereupon she released another music video, "Fine", (featuring the Ying Yang Twins), as well as two more singles, "Slow Down" and "Break You Off" featuring producer Jazze Pha.
+Her debut album, Poe Little Rich Girl, was released October 26, 2004, selling 20,345 in its first week.
+In late 2005 she left Poe Boy and TVT Records and started her own Independent label Jack Move Entertainment.

-Her next mixtape, released four years later in 2008, was entitled Jack-Da Rippa and featured the singles "I Got Yo Man", "3rd Eye", "Cool It Now" and "Queen Of The South".
-This led to a recording contract with her own label imprint Jackmove Ent. the next year, where she released Lil Red Riding Hood, featuring her newest single, "Baby Mama", as the lead-off track.
-Following this, she released a mixtape entitled BBBP (Bad Bitches Bang Pink).

 In March 2010, Jacki-O announced that she is gearing up for the release of a new street album/mixtape, titled Griselda Blanco, which she plans to release digitally.
-The first single released from the mixtape was entitled, 'Bang Bang,' and was a rumoured verbal attack on fellow female rapper Lil' Kim.
+The first single released from the mixtape was entitled, 'Bang Bang,' and was a rumored verbal attack on fellow female rapper Lil' Kim.

-In 2014, Jacki-O announced via her official Facebook account that she transitioned from Gangsta rap to Christian hip hop due to religious commitment, stating that she has been "touched by God" and that she will release her next album when the timing is right.
-Jacki-O net worth is $1.7 million in assets.
+In 2014, Jacki-O announced via her official Facebook account that she transitioned from Gangsta rap to Christian hip hop due to religious commitment, stating that she has been 'touched by GOD' and that She will release her next album when the timing is right.

 Writing

-Jacki-O's first novel is called Grown & Gangsta (2008), an "urban tale".
-She is currently working on an autobiography called Relentless (est. 2010), in which she will "detail her life growing up in Miami, her rise to fame as a rapper, and her charity work with people with disabilities."
+Jacki-O's first novel is called Grown & Gangsta (2008), described as an "urban tale".
+She released her autobiography, Relentless in 2010, which detailed her life growing up in Miami, Haitian background, rise to fame as a rapper, and her charity work with people with disabilities."